mbestavros/workshops/command-line/README.md

 This creates a symlink called `windows-home` that links to my Windows user directory.
 If I navigate inside, I get my Windows home directory!
 This process can be repeated for any directory you want.

-# Pimp My Command Line
+# Customizing your Command Line

-Now we get into the really fun stuff.
-These things will allow you to really customize your command line and make it your own.
+Now we get into the really fun stuff: dotfiles.
+These are configuration files that dictate how your terminal works, and you can customize them deeply.

 ## Install a new .bash_profile